jerome-nelson/code-katas/README.md

-# code-katas
+# Coding Katas
-A collection of coding katas  in JS
+A collection of Kata's Exercises with implementations - questions are from Udemy lessons/CodeWars/Coding Classes at previous jobs.